openstack/tacker/doc/source/user/mgmt_driver_deploy_k8s_and_cnf_with_helm.rst

 the correspondence between the set value and the parameter.

-If you are using a chart file stored in external repository, the "topology_template.node_templates.VDUxx.properties.name" value is "<helmreleasename> - <helmchartname>".
+If you are using a chart file stored in external repository, the ``topology_template.node_templates.VDUxx.properties.name`` value should be "<helmreleasename> - <helmchartname>".

+.. note:: If this value is not set as above, scale operation will not work.
+          This limitation will be removed in the future by modifying additionalParams.

-The following shows the relationship between the value of "topology_template.node_templates.VDUxx.properties.name" when using an external repository and the resource definition file created in the step `Instantiate VNF`_.
+The following shows the relationship between ``topology_template.node_templates.VDUxx.properties.name`` when using an external repository and the resource definition file created in the step `Instantiate VNF`_.

 .. code-block:: console